crypto-org-chain/go-block-stm/README.md

 `go-block-stm` implements the [block-stm algorithm](https://arxiv.org/abs/2203.06871), it follows the paper pseudocode pretty closely.

-Main derivations from the paper are:
+The main deviations from the paper are:

 ### Optimisation